 About the Engagement

 In June 2013, following the occurrences of Hurricanes Irene and Lee, and Superstorm Sandy, a state-level disaster recovery organization was created to focus on recovery and rebuilding efforts for effective areas of New York State.
 The agency’s aid focused on four areas: housing recovery, small business, community reconstruction and infrastructure.
+In Fall 2021, our engagement team was procured to support the community reconstruction and infrastructure operations team.
+The community reconstruction and infrastructure operations team experienced leadership and staffing changes, while adjusting to a full-time remote working environment, due to the global Covid-19 global pandemic.

 Project Impacts and Outcomes